N-Wouda/Euro-NeurIPS-2022/README.md

 python controller.py --instance instances/ORTEC-VRPTW-ASYM-0bdff870-d1-n458-k35.txt --epoch_tlim 5 -- python solver.py
 ```
 This runs the solver on the given dynamic instance, with a 5s time limit per epoch.
-Solving the static instance is achieved by adding the `--static` flag.
+Solving the static instance is achieved by also passing in the `--static` flag.
 Additional command line options are available, and can be found in the respective scripts.

-We also offer several scripts running multiple instances in parallel, which is useful for benchmarking.
+We also offer several standalone scripts running multiple instances in parallel, which is useful for benchmarking.
 These scripts are:
 - `analysis.py`, which runs the static solver on all instances, collects statistics, and outputs lots of useful data to a given folder.
 - `benchmark.py`, which benchmarks the static solver over all instances.